PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 Things are fairly simple (process wise) until we get to the final stage **Integrate and Deploy** and its continous integration with **Validating and Testing the Algorithm**.

-This is where the Azure Machine Learning studio shines the most.
+This is where Azure Machine Learning studio shines the most.
 It presents the most complete and intuitive model lifecycle management experience alongside integrating with Azure DevOps and GitHub.

 ## Life-cycle management with Azure Machine Learning and Azure DevOps